 Recent works have been undertaken at the Hotel to upgrade internal facilities.
 The internal design and configuration has been substantially altered, however there are still examples of original tiling and ceilings in the lounge area.

 The Horse and Jockey Hotel was listed as a heritage item on Strathfield Council’s Local Environmental Plan in 1992.

-The current hotel building was erected on land on which the previous Horse and Jockey stood, though road widening of Parramatta Road altered the frontage by about 14 feet.
-The first Horse and Jockey hotel was built c.1883 and was demolished in 1940.
+The second Horse and Jockey hotel was built c.1883 and was demolished in 1940.
 The hotel was owned by Frank Howe until 1892.
 In July 1892, ownership of the Horse and Jockey Hotel transferred to John Thomas Toohey and James Matthew Toohey, of the firm ‘Toohey Bros’.
 The Toohey brothers and later the firm they founded ‘Toohey’s Ltd’ were the continuous owners of the site until the late 1990s.
 Land title searches indicate that the hotel was successively leased to the following hotelkeepers:

 - Leased from 21 October 1893 to Joseph Abrahams

 - Leased from 16 October 1896 to William Watkins, hotelkeeper.

 - Leased from 1906 to William Newell, hotelkeeper